Bruce-jimenez/project-2_Fantasia-Store/ReadMe.md

 -AWS
 -MongoDB

-#Build Status
+#Build Status:
 Project is a hosted and deployed via Render and is connected to the GitHub Repository to redeployed on new commits/pushes.

-#Getting this project
+#Getting this project:

 **Step 1: Clone (or fork) the repository**